c3rb3ru5d3d53c/binlex/docs/lir.md

 for function in graph.functions():
     for block in function.blocks():
         for instruction in block.instructions():
-            semantics = instruction.semantic()
+            lir = instruction.lir()
-            if semantics is None:
+            if lir is None:
                 continue
             print(
                 hex(instruction.address()),
-                semantics.status(),
+                lir.status(),
-                len(semantics.effects()),
+                len(lir.effects()),
-                semantics.terminator().kind(),
+                lir.terminator().kind(),
             )
 ```

 Disassembly does not eagerly collect LIR.
-Semantics are built on demand from the
+Lir are built on demand from the
 decoded instruction detail when an accessor, lifter, symbolic executor, or decompiler
 asks for them.

 ## Recommended Usage

-If you are building on top of Binlex semantics:
+If you are building on top of Binlex lir:

 - treat `Lir` as your canonical source IR
 - use `Partial` plus diagnostics when you cannot model everything
 - keep architecture-specific details in intrinsics or diagnostics instead of forcing them into
   inaccurate generic forms
 - serialize with JSON when you need transport or persistence
-- lower from semantics into your own IR rather than re-decoding raw bytes again
+- lower from lir into your own IR rather than re-decoding raw bytes again

 That is the intended extension point.